wttech/acm/README.md

 ```

 The `describeRun()` method is used to define the arguments that can be passed to the script.
-The `args` service is used to define the arguments that can be passed to the script.
+The `arguments` service is used to define the arguments that can be passed to the script.
 When the script is executed, the arguments are passed to the `doRun()` method.

 There are many built-in argument types to use handling different types of data like string, boolean, number, date, file, etc. Just check `arguments` [service](https://github.com/wttech/acm/blob/main/core/src/main/java/dev/vml/es/acm/core/code/Arguments.java) for more details.